soufhassani/haunted-house/readme.md

-This is using three js
+This is done using three js